CandleLibrary/CSS/README.md

-# CandleFW CSS
+# CandleLibrary CSS

-CandleFW CSS is a lightweight css parser, editor, and generator tool.
+CandleLibrary CSS is a lightweight css parser, editor, and generator tool.

 # Install